5 Simple Ways to Create a Balance Sheet

 When you put it all together, a balance sheet will probably look something like this:

-A solid balance sheet can be used to secure financing or take a snapshot of a company’s current financial state, but it can also be used to evaluate the worth of your company over time.
+A solid balance sheet is an essential financial statement and part of a complete financial report.
+It can be used to secure financing or take a snapshot of a company’s current financial state, but it can also be used to evaluate the worth of your company over time.
+While accounting software like QuickBooks can easily generate balance sheets and other financial statements, it’s good to know the process to ensure your calculations are accurate.

-Remember, the expenses of different companies may vary greatly, don’t forget the assets and liabilities that are specific to your industry or area.
+Remember, the expenses of different companies may vary greatly, so don’t forget the assets and liabilities that are specific to your industry or area.
+For more help with balance sheets and other financial statements, see our infographic on financial reporting.

 Rochelle is an experienced business writer, marketer and researcher.
 She is currently the Senior Editor and Content Producer at Intuit.